 And the best natural source of omega-3 fatty acids is fish oil.
 But can this fish oil help with diabetic neuropathy?

-Mark Yorek, the lead researcher of the study, said that the fish oil might be easy to take, similar to a vitamin and it should have only a few side effects when it would be combined with other drugs.
+Mark Yorek, the lead researcher of the study, said that the fish oil might be easy to take, similar to a vitamin and it might have only a few side effects when combined with other drugs.

 The beneficial properties of this supplement lie in its omega-3 fatty acids.
-These acids can help lower inflammation, improve control of blood glucose, the function of the liver and the health of the eyes, and lubricate the joints.
+These acids can help lower inflammation, improve control of blood glucose, the function of the liver, the health of the eyes, and lubricate the joints.

-What the researchers did is that they studied how fish oil changed the nerve sensitivity in lab mice.
+The researchers did is that they studied how fish oil changed nerve sensitivity in lab mice.
 These lab mice had diabetes, and they were getting fish oil injections.

-They were compared with a group of non-diabetic mice who actually didn’t get any fish oil supplements.
+They were compared with a group of healthy mice who actually didn’t get any fish oil supplements.

 According to the lead researcher, there is a need for more research, such as clinical trials with human participants.
-But according to the animal studies fish oil might help treat some of the harmful effects which diabetes has on the nerves.
+But according to animal studies, fish oil might help treat some of the harmful effects which this chronic condition has on the nerves.

 These researchers intend to do more studies so they can show that the treatment with fish oil might help treat specific effects of diabetes on the nerves.

-They want to show that this is possible even if diabetes has been poorly treated for an extended period.
+They want to show that this is possible even if the disease has been poorly treated for an extended period.